oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instance.html.markdown

 * `agent_version` - The version of osmh-agent running on the managed instance
 * `architecture` - The CPU architecture type of the managed instance.
+* `are_sources_managed` - Controls whether OSMH manages software sources for this instance.
+This defaults to false for Ubuntu and Windows instances.
 * `autonomous_settings` - Settings for the Autonomous Linux service.
 	* `is_data_collection_authorized` - Indicates whether Autonomous Linux will collect crash files.
 This setting can be changed by the user.
 	* `scheduled_job_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the restricted scheduled job associated with this instance.
 This value cannot be deleted by the user.